machanism-org/machai/ghostwriter/src/site/markdown/act.md

 - Create a separate section describing the action's interactive/non-interactive mode.
   - An action can be used as a non-interactive command to perform a predefined task without any additional data.
   - An action can be used interactively (as a chat).
 This is necessary when the user does not have full information about the desired action before initiating it.
-  - Describe how it is activated and used.
 — Create a special section describing how to use the `prompt` property in the toml file to set a default value for the user's prompt.
 This will be used if the user doesn't provide a prompt.
 — Create a dedicated section describing how to use the `episode` feature.
 - Clearly describe how inherited values are processed within the file: